-In response to the spread of civic awareness across the nation, the Selangor Chinese Assembly Hall Youth Committee (SCAH Youth) emerged on September 29, 1985.
-In 2005, the Youth Committee was brought under the KLSCAH family, thus continuing its service to the public today as KLSCAH Youth.
+The Selangor Chinese Assembly Hall Youth Division (SCAH Youth) emerged on September 29, 1985, in response to the spread of civic awareness across the nation.
+In 2005, the Youth Division was brought under the KLSCAH family, thus continuing its service to the public today as KLSCAH Youth.

 Our fulfilment to the public are the following:

-- Promote the unity and cooperation among Chinese youth organisations and the friendship and mutual assistance among youths of all ethnic groups
+- Promote unity and cooperation among Chinese youth committees, friendship and cooperation among youths of all ethnic groups

-- Cultivate the concept of youths serving the society, allegiance to the country, and raise youth political awareness.
+- Cultivate concepts of serving the community, devotion to one’s country, and political awareness.

-Composed of 25 members, one leader and 20 directors are selected by the group members at the conference (group members and individual members each account for 10), and recommended by the group leader.
-The target is to appoint no more than four directors and then repeat Choose the composition.
+KLSCAH Youth is comprised of the main division and individual members.
+The main division has one Head of Youth and 20 directors, all selected by group members at the conference (main division members and individual members each account for 10).
+Each member gets nominated by the Head of Youth.
+The target is to appoint no more than four directors and then repeat the chosen composition.

-There are four groups in total: Lecturer Group, Forum Group, Publishing Group and Activity Group.
+There are four sub-divisions in total: Speakers Group, Discussion Group, Publication Group and Activities Group.
 They actively promote thematic seminars, symposiums, life camps, training courses, training camps, sports, recreation and outings and other activities.

 The Spread of Ideas and Literature